 I, too, have a story of abuse to tell.
-Since 2007, I have been emotionally abused by bosses and staff at the Lemmens Institute of music and drama in Leuven, now part of the LUCA School of Arts, the arts faculty of Leuven University.
+Since 2007, I have been emotionally abused by bosses and staff at [censored].
 All the classics from the handbook on the abuse of power are there: lying, manipulating and isolating, threatening and intimidating, and placing the blame for what is happening on the victim himself.

 For eleven years, I have been denouncing this undeserved and unfair treatment.
 I have called the perpetrators themselves to account frequently and in all kinds of ways – always without any result.
 I have told my story to various people and bodies both inside and outside the institution but this, too, never led to the desired result: recovery, atonement, some slight degree of justice.

 For years this made me feel bad every hour of the day.
 I experienced long periods of severe depression, with feelings of failure, guilt, anxiety, frustration, bitterness and anger that I was unable to shake off.
 For extended periods I was unfit for work, although I carried on as well as I could with my freelance work, mainly for the Psallentes ensemble.
 (These activities earn me income that I cannot do without and I also have a responsibility as an employer).
 Since 2010, I have been receiving intensive support from a therapist.

 I often find support and understanding from friends and colleagues but unfortunately there are also many who prefer to look away when they notice that you are involved in a fight with the gods.
 So dozens of my friendships and work relations have been disrupted or destroyed.
 And I am no longer able to enter the workplace itself – too much trauma.